lieuzhenghong/human-compactness/40_docs/mcmc_procedure.md

 ## Directions for future work

-Future work should look at expanding the scope of the analysis in three ways: the number of states, the number of compactness measures, and the number of outcomes of interest.
+Future work should look at expanding the scope of the analysis in three ways: more states, more compactness measures, and more outcomes of interest.

 My work analyses 10 out of the 50 states.
 Restricting analysis to a subset of states is common in other redistricting work, due to the onerous computational